PeterDrake/drakepedia/development_tools/intellij_idea.md

 ## Using IntelliJ IDEA
 The information below is enough to let you write and run programs.
 Everything else is just gravy, but there is a *lot* of delicious gravy to be had.
 My general advice is to keep an eye out for anything that seems tedious and then ask if there's a better way; often there is a way to get the IDE to do the boring work for you.
+Don't get hung up on memorizing all of the options, which would be impossible; just learn the features you use often and be vaguely aware of the features you use occasionally.
 ### Creating a Program
 Right click on the src directory and select `New` | `Java Class`.
 ### Saving and Compiling a Program
 You don't have to do anything!
 IntelliJ IDEA automatically saves and compiles every few seconds.
 ### A Few Neat Tricks
 #### Autocomplete
 If you type part of something, IntelliJ IDEA pops up a menu of ways that you might want to complete it.
 It's practically multiple-choice programming!
-You can navigate through this menu with arrow keys and hit `enter` to pick the one you want (or just hit 'tab' to accept the first one).
-Note that while IntelliJ's first suggestion is *often* the right one, sometimes it isn't.
+You can navigate through this menu with arrow keys and hit `enter` to pick the one you want (or just hit `tab` to accept the first one).
+Note that while the first suggestion is *often* the right one, sometimes it isn't.

 There are also a number of live templates that generate common code, such as `sout` to generate a `System.out.println` statement.
 #### Documentation
-To see the documentation for a class or method, put your cursor in the word and hit `ctrl-j'.
+To see the documentation for a class or method, put your cursor in the word and hit `ctrl-j`.
 It's faster than searching the web!
 #### Renaming
 Suppose you want to rename one of your variables or methods.
 Using a regular editor, this would be tedious and error-prone because you'd have to find all of the places where you used that name.
 With an IDE, it's much easier.